How much compensation will i get for a Dislocation Injury Claim?

-- Why choose us as your claims service for a dislocation injury claim.
+- Why choose us as your claims service for a claim.

 - Call for free advice and to start a claim.

-According to the National Health Service (NHS), dislocation injuries may take about 12-16 weeks to completely heal.
-This means that you may have to miss out on work, social activities, and maybe even need the help of family and friends, or paid care givers to cope with daily life for around four months.
+According to the National Health Service (NHS), dislocation injuries may take about 12-16 weeks to heal completely.
+This means that you may have to miss out on work, social activities, and maybe even need the help of family and friends, or paid caregivers to cope with daily life for around four months.

 During this time, you may find it difficult or impossible to go to work or complete simple tasks as you had done prior to the accident, and in some cases where you are still able to work, you may still find it difficult to work optimally.